coldbox-modules/cbfs/readme.md

 The available storage providers are:

-* `FileProvider` - A local file system storage provider
+* `LocalProvider@cbfs` - A local file system storage provider
-* `MockProvider` - A mock storage provider that just logs operations to a LogBox logger object
+* `MockProvider@cbfs` - A mock storage provider that just logs operations to a LogBox logger object
-* `S3Provider` - An Amazon S3, Rackspace, Digital Ocean or Google Cloud Storage provider.
+* COMING SOON: `S3Provider@cbfs` - An Amazon S3, Rackspace, Digital Ocean or Google Cloud Storage provider.

 ## Configuration